Yinozzz/Suduko-game-web-app/README.md

 admin can input a string with numbers separated by ','.
 There is some string for testing.
 "8,1,7,6,5,9,4,2,3,6,5,3,4,2,8,7,1,9,4,2,9,3,1,7,6,8,5,7,8,2,5,4,6,9,3,1,3,6,5,7,9,1,8,4,2,9,4,1,2,8,3,5,6,7,2,9,6,1,7,4,3,5,8,1,3,8,9,6,5,2,7,4,5,7,4,8,3,2,1,9,6"
+The string has a total of 81 digits, and each of the nine digits is a row in the game for a total of nine rows.
 ## Architecture
 ```
 .